-- 1. System/360 machine-language operation codes. - 2.
-Operations (auxiliary functions) to be performed by the assembler program. - 3.
-A sequence of machine and assembler operations.
+- System/360 machine-language operation codes. - 2.
+Operations (auxiliary functions) to be performed by the assembler program.

 The language is augmented by other symbols, supplied by the programmer, and used to represent storage addresses or data.
 Symbols are easier to remember and code than their machine-language equivalents.
 Use of symbols greatly reduces programming effort and error.